-Paul Ryan expected to be re-elected as House speaker
+Paul Ryan re-elected as House speaker Tuesday

 But a lot has changed since then.
 Trump's 2016 election win helped unite the Republican Party while Democrats are still trying to figure what went wrong.

-On Tuesday, Ryan will need to secure a simple majority of the House members who show up to vote to win his first full two-year term as speaker.
-That means if all 435 lawmakers are present, Ryan needs at least 218 votes.
+"Just months ago our country held a great electoral contest.
+And at times it was a little intense.
+As you all know, when you're in the heat of it, in the heat of the kind of campaign we had, you start to wonder, will the tempers ever cool?
+Will the systems still hold?
+Does our still rich tradition still have that magic?
+Well, as it turns out, it does," Ryan said in his address.
+"In the end, they all dissolve in the silence and peaceful transfer of power."

+He continued, "For all of our arguments and all of our differences, we are all united by a deep, abiding love of our country."

 Last October, 10 House Republicans didn't vote for Ryan when the entire House took a roll call vote for the speaker.
-Instead, most voted for longshot Republican Florida Rep. Daniel Webster.
+Instead, most voted for longshot Webster.

 Republican House members typically vote for the person their conference already elected -- Ryan was elected in vote after the election.
 Some of the 10 Republicans who broke from voting for him are still around.